m4ym4y/ld52-harvest/README.md

 - [ ] other obstacles in the operation scene?
 - [ ] grade/score the player on how little damage they cause
 - [ ] multiple different bodies, to make it seem less the same
+- [ ] custom drawn healthbar
+- [ ] levels with multiple of the same organ